wmhilton-stoplight/platform-docs/2a.-style-guides/a.style-guide-projects.md

 1. You cannot import existing Spectral rulesets.
 2. You cannot create custom functions.
-3. The Rule Editor currently suppports one property/field per rule.
+3. The Rule Editor currently supports one property/field per rule.
 If you need to evaluate multiple fields, create a separate rule for each field.
 4. Style Guides are not available in Studio Desktop or in Stoplight CLI projects.

 > Looking for these or other style guide improvements?
-Add a note to our [roadmap](https://roadmap.stoplight.io/).
+Add a note to the Stoplight [roadmap](https://roadmap.stoplight.io/).

 ---